pujagolani/Coffee_Culture/README.txt

-getting errors in coffeeroastingvm.cs solved the errors (naming and variable declare are different that why i confused). commit to github and tested.
+getting errors in coffeeroastingvm.cs solved the errors (naming and variable declare are different that why i confused). commit to github and tested. sucessfully run. next update index.cshtml to search by roasting to the index view. commit to github.